-If you’re a parent – encourage your kids to learn about science, and to apply the ethical Christian values they learn here in church to their lives and work in the world.
+Maybe you’re a parent.
+Encourage your kids to learn about science.
+And to apply the ethical Christian values they learn here in church to their lives and work in the world.

 If you’re a teacher – find ways to help people see how environmental issues have an impact on whatever subject you teach, whether it’s math, or phys ed, or, in my case, preaching and theology.